Far East | ATLAS of Plucked Instruments |

 |

 yueqin taiwan In South China and on the island Taiwan they use a special type of yueqin.
-This instrument looks like a hybrid of all Chinese plucked instruments : the round body of a yueqin, the neck with the frets of a pipa, the tuning head of a sanxian and the size of a ruan !
+This instrument looks like a hybrid of several Chinese plucked instruments : the round body of a yueqin, the neck with the frets of a pipa, the tuning head of a sanxian and the size of a ruan !
+But note that (like the ruan) there are different sizes.
 The flat round body of this yueqin is made

 of wood (back and side), with a thin piece of unvarnished soft wood